 If the student receives accommodations from the Center for Student Accessibility at Tulane, we will work with the student to identify a suitable program that can accommodate their needs.

 Our approved programs have procedures in place to ensure that students have access to adequate healthcare whether their medical condition is new or old.
 Furthermore, while it does not provide health insurance, Global Rescue can assist in finding local medical professionals (English-speaking, if necessary) and even offer medical advice and second opinion over the phone.
-The Office of Study Abroad recommends that students stay informed about health conditions and risks in their host country while taking necessary preventative measures to stay healthy.
+The NTC Office of Study Abroad recommends that students stay informed about health conditions and risks in their host country while taking necessary preventative measures to stay healthy.

-Dates will vary by program and are set by the program provider or host university, not by Tulane or the Office of Study Abroad.
+Dates will vary by program and are set by the program provider or host university, not by Tulane or the NTC Office of Study Abroad.
 Some programs may begin or end at significantly different times than Tulane.
-Program dates are available on the individual program page on the Office of Study Abroad website.
+Program dates are available on the individual program page on the NTC Office of Study Abroad website.
 Students should plan to be at their study abroad location no later than the date listed on the program website and should plan to depart no earlier than the date listed on the program website.
 Students must adhere to all host program rules and regulation and be present for all regularly scheduled exams before departing the host location.

-The Tulane Office of Study Abroad begins to prepare students for the study abroad process from the first time they come into the office for advising.
+The NTC Office of Study Abroad begins to prepare students for the study abroad process from the first time they come into the office for advising.
 We work with students to ensure they have access to information about their program options and Tulane policies.
 Prior to study abroad, all students participate in a two-part Pre-Departure Orientation in which they receive information about policies and expectations, cultural adjustment and strategies for success.
 The OSA also coordinates with other offices on campus to provide cross-cultural exchange opportunities for students preparing to study abroad.

-The Office of Study Abroad does not assist with travel arrangements for study abroad.
+The NTC Office of Study Abroad does not assist with travel arrangements for study abroad.
 Some program providers may offer advice, group flight options and/or airport pick-up services.
 Students are advised to work closely with the program provider or host institution to arrive on the appropriate date.

 Students must have a valid passport in order to study abroad.
 Generally, customs officials recommend that the passport is valid for at least six months after the program end date.
 Because many students must produce passports in order to apply for a visa prior to study abroad, students should not delay applying for a new or replacement passport.